gjwgit/rattleng/assets/markdown/evaluate.md

 # Model Performance Evaluation

-The **Evaluate** tab in Rattle is essential for assessing the performance and accuracy of machine learning models.
-This tab provides various evaluation metrics and visualizations to help you understand how well your model is performing on the selected dataset.
+The **Evaluate** function in Rattle is essential for assessing the performance and accuracy of machine learning models.
+This function provides various evaluation metrics and visualizations to help you understand how well your model is performing on the selected dataset.